inverno-io/inverno-mods/inverno-security-jose/README.md

 It also provides JOSE object media type converters (e.g. `application/jose`, `application/jose+json`, `application/jwk+json`...) which can be used to decode (parse, verify, decrypt) JWS, JWE or JWK.

-It can be easily composed in another Inverno module, as shown above, to get these services injected where they are needed but it can also be used in any other application which requires JOSE support.
+It can be easily composed in another Inverno module, as shown above, to get these services injected where they are needed, but it can also be used in any other application which requires JOSE support.
 Media type converters might however be required to automatically convert payloads inside JWS or JWE token based on the content type, they can be provided explicitly when creating the module.

 > Explicit encoders and decoders can also be used to convert payloads, it is then completely possible to run the module without specifying media type converters.